-Paint by number with a tripod - Paint by number is not what it used to be.
+Paint by number is not what it used to be.
 There are intricately detailed and gorgeous canvases that your tween can unroll and paint.
 Allie and I can make it through a painting in about two weeks, working on and off but always together.
 I especially like this Disney inspired painting.
 I think it's grown up enough for our teens but still whimsical and a little bit child-like.

 Harry Potter is, and perhaps will always be, hugely popular among tween girls.
 If yours is also part of team HP, you should check out my Harry Potter Amazon page - there are well over 150 additional Harry Potter themed gifts over there.
 The items above are a time turner necklace, a HP earring set, a set of illustrated HP novels, and a replica of the Elder Wand from the movies.

 All the above are heat-sensitive, color-changing mugs, so when you pour something hot into them, the design appears.
 I think they're really neat, and I think Grace would really like one (especially the Harry Potter ones above).
 Even Allie gets excited about heat-sensitive mugs.
 And actually, so do I, come to that.